radurentea/Learning-Journey/2023/Linux/Command_Line.md

 **Owner** - The name of the user who owns the file.

 **File Permissions** - A representation of the file's access permissions.
 The first character is the type of file.
 A "-" indicates a regular (ordinary) file.
 A "d" indicates a directory.
+A "l" indicates a symbolic link (= a special type of file that points to another file).
 The second set of three characters represent the read, write, and execution rights of the file's owner.
 The next three represent the rights of the file's group, and the final three represent the rights granted to everybody else.
 We'll discuss this in more detail in a later lesson.

 ### less